===================================================

 to support the format in a future edition of Windows, currently codenamed

 "Longhorn."
-The DVD+RW Alliance, which backs DVD+RW, counts
+The DVD+RW Alliance, which backs DVD+RW, counts members

 including Dell, Hewlett-Packard, Philips, Sony and Thomson.
 The rival DVD